 www.omron.com/ecb/products/pdf/en-g5sb.pdf

 The electrolytic capacitor is a cylindrical type, 63 volts 47 microfarad - these are quite standard but have been known to degrade with time especially if used in hot conditions.
 Any leakage would also have the effect of reducing the applied voltage across the relay coil.
 This electrolytic, which is used for smoothing, has a hard life with large ripple currents.
 The series capacitor was 220 nF rated at 275 volts (AC).
-Replacements MUST be to a similar or higher specification - and 330nF (with a zener diode) to give the full 24 VDC across the relay coils.
+Replacements MUST be to a similar (X2) or higher specification - and 330nF (with a zener diode) to give the full 24 VDC across the relay coils.

 The relay coil current is supplied via series connected C1 which drops most of the mains voltage, then the remaining voltage is rectified via the bridge rectifier (these are generally very reliable) and then smoothed via C2 (47 microF).
 When power is removed, the voltage across the relay decays as the charge on C2 reduces, but this will be very rapid.
-The relay coil resistance is given in spec sheets as 1440 ohm, power 400mW, current 16.7 mA all of which has to come via C1.
+The relay coil resistance is 1440 ohm, power 400mW, current 16.7 mA all of which has to come via C1.

 sunvic_circuit.jpg (21058 bytes) The live 240 VAC supply from the thermostat (brown wire) is connected directly to one side of C1.
 This supplies a small ac current to the bridge rectifier.